SOAN 4750: GIS and Mediterranean Archaeology

 M. A. Dann and R. W. Yerkes, “Use of Geographic Information Systems for the Spatial Analysis of Frankish Settlements in the Korinthia, Greece,” in P. N. Kardulias (ed.), Beyond the Site: Regional Studies in the Aegean Area (University Press of America 1994) 289-311.

-Tuesday, 6 Dec.: Practicum Stage 6: A short report describing the process and principal results of the practicum.
+Thursday, 30 Nov.: Practicum Stage 6: A short report describing the process and principal results of the practicum.
 A 5-page, co-authored written report is due at this time as well.

 Each campus team has 15 min. to present their final reports (having posted illustrations), with the rest of the time for questions, critiques and discussion.

 In addition to the following books and articles, which you may find useful, your professor should have available various manuals to help you use ArcGIS 9.

 Athanassopoulos, Effie, and LuAnn Wandsnider (eds.), Mediterranean Archaeological Landscapes: Current Issues (University of Pennsylvania, Philadelphia, 2004).

 Braudel, Fernand, The Mediterranean and the Mediterranean World in the Age of Philip II (Harper-Row, New York, 1949).

 Farley, J.A., W., Frederick Limp, and J. Lockhart, “The archaeologist’s workbench: integrating GIS, remote sensing, EDA and database management,” in Allen, Green, and Zubrow (eds.), Interpreting space: GIS and archaeology (London 1990) 141-164.

 Kvamme, Kenneth L., “Recent directions and developments in Geographical Information Systems,” Journal of Archaeological Research (vol. 7, no. 2, 1999) 153-201.